Nicholasp3435/FlightSoftwareProject/README.md

 ---------------------

 As with every project, there is always room for improvement.
-- One thing that I noticed was that writing a new image file with STB isn't super fast.
+- One thing that I noticed was that writing a new image file with stb isn't super fast with large files.
+  Testing with with the `time` command, writing to a 5000x5000 image took about 6 seconds on my machine.
 Perhaps libpng could've been faster.
 - Another could be compress the message before encoding it into the image.
 This would increase how much data can be encoded into the image.
 - Finally, a better error correction algorithm may decrease the redundancy in the data.
 Hamming(12, 8)